This is the best zucchini lasagna recipe made without grains or gluten, low in carbs, keto and you'll not care! Just 6 net carbs per serving!

 - Preheat oven to 375 degrees F.

-- Lay sliced zucchini onto two greased baking pans.
+- Lay sliced zucchini strips onto two greased baking sheet pans.

 - Bake for 15 minutes or until fork tender and set aside.

-- Cook ground beef in oil with garlic until browned completely.
+- In a large skillet, over medium heat, cook ground beef in oil with garlic until browned completely.

-- Add salt and pepper and 2 cups of marinara sauce.
+- Add salt and pepper and 2 cups of tomato sauce.
 Set aside.

 - In a bowl combine ricotta cheese, 1 cup mozzarella (save the other cup for topping), eggs and seasonings.

-- To assemble in a 9 by 13 casserole dish:
+- To assemble in a 9 by 13 casserole baking dish:

-- Lay slices of zucchini on bottom of dish.
+- Place zucchini in a single layer on bottom of dish.

-- Spread half the cheese mixture over the zucchini.
+- Spread half the ricotta mixture over the zucchini.

-- Spread half the meat mixture over the cheese.
+- Spread half the meat sauce over the cheese.

 - Lay more zucchini slices over the meat and repeat again with the rest of the cheese and meat mixture.